sergio11/traffic_sentinel_architecture/README.md

   <img src="https://img.shields.io/badge/Apache Nifi-D22128?style=for-the-badge&logo=Apache&logoColor=white" />
 </p>

+## More Details 📝

+For comprehensive information about this project, check out this [Medium article](https://sanchezsanchezsergio418.medium.com/traffic-sentinel-iot-solution-for-intelligent-road-surveillance-and-monitoring-d002110d431e).

 ## Key Features 🚀

 - **Real-Time Vehicle Detection and Tracking 🚗🔍**: Traffic Sentinel employs advanced machine learning models like YOLO (You Only Look Once) to detect and track vehicles in real-time video streams.
 It provides instantaneous and continuous tracking of vehicles on roads monitored by the IoT system.